Shane Stevens (songwriter)

 Shane Pittman, better known by his stage name Shane Stevens, is an American singer-songwriter born in Myrtle Beach, South Carolina.

 Stevens has written for a variety of country and pop acts, including Sara Evans, Carrie Underwood, Lady Antebellum, Kellie Pickler, Jordin Sparks, Ronnie Milsap, Jo Dee Messina, and Hayden Panettiere.
 Stevens has had multiple singles released to country radio and scored his first Billboard number 1 country hit, "American Honey," with Lady Antebellum in 2010.
 The song was co-written with Hillary Lindsey and Cary Barlowe.

 Stevens contributed the song "Nobody" to Selena Gomez's 2015 album Revival.

+Early and Personal Life

+Shane Pittman was born in Grand Strand Medical Center in Myrtle Beach, South Carolina and was raised in Calabash, North Carolina, a small fishing town.
+His dad was a shrimper.
+He originally hated country music as a boy, listening to Michael Jackson, George Michael, Mariah Carey, Paula Abdul, and Whitney Houston, but as a teenager, a friend of his named Tina got him into the genre.
+He is also childhood friends with Karyn Rochelle, another song-writer.

+In 1997, he moved to Nashville, Tennessee at age 17 with Rochelle.
+Before being a song-writer, he was a hairdresser, and became best friends with Sara Evans during his hairdressing career.
+In 2001, he moved to Ukrainian Village, Manhattan in New York City, a week before the September 11th terrorist attack.
+He then moved to the Upper East Side.

+Stevens is gay and a Christian.
+Along with song-writing, he is also a singer and whistler.